Website Logo www.CubanCigarWebsite.com

 To light the cigar, a gas butane lighter (which has an odourless flame) is recommended.
 Liquid fuel lighters, wax candles and matches are not recommended.

 Char the end of the cigar evenly, then place the cigar in your mouth and slowly draw-in until the cigar is well lit, rotating the cigar as necessary.
-Don't hurry this process as a well lit cigar will respond by even burning.
+Don't hurry this process as a well lit cigar will respond with even burning.

 Smoking

 Enjoy the cigar; do not rush things.
 Much of the smoking pleasure is taking the time-out to enjoy.
-Don't inhale like a cigarette; just draw in the smoke and enjoy the flavour and aromas.

 Extinguishing